 As a teenager Don worked on the family's truck farm, which produced vegetables that were sold in Brooksville or shipped to New York City.
 But when major league spring training began, Hankins sometimes slipped away to a nearby ballpark and watched the players.
 Training camps were more informal and less publicized in that era, and youths like Don often helped by shagging flies in the outfield --a fun duty that got them into the ballpark.
 According to Don's son, Bob Hankins, speaking in a 2007 interview, his father -- who often pitched sandlot ball in nearby Brooksville -- got to throw batting practice for at least one major league team training in the Tampa region.
 Tall and slender at 6'3" and 180 pounds in his prime, Don was strong, physically fit, and displayed a good fastball and change-of-pace.
 Talented, hard-working, and persistent, the young man with sharp gray eyes and jet black hair developed a lifelong passion for baseball.
 Fortunately for him, Tampa fielded one of six teams in the Class C Florida State League.
 Based on Don's reputation for pitching, Tampa signed the 19-year-old late in the 1921 season.
 Thus, the Indiana native took the first step toward fulfilling his boyhood baseball dream.

 In 1921 Tampa compiled a 60-54 record in the Florida State League.
-Managed by Tom Leach, the Smokers finished second, 8.5 games behind first-place Orlando.
+Managed by Tommy Leach, the Smokers finished second, 8.5 games behind first-place Orlando.
 Minor league records for the 1920s are often incomplete, and first names are not always stated.
 Available information indicates Hankins posted a record of 1-1, pitching 22 innings, striking out nine batters, and issuing six bases on balls.

 In 1923, after working on the farm during the offseason, Hankins signed for $350 a month with the Lakeland Highlanders, also of the Florida State League.
-His former skipper, Tom Leach, also came to Lakeland and managed the club to a third place finish with a 60-55 mark, 17½ games behind first-place Orlando.
+His former skipper, Tommy Leach, also came to Lakeland and managed the club to a third place finish with a 60-55 mark, 17½ games behind first-place Orlando.
 John Luther paced the pitching staff with a 19-8 record, Roy Craig compiled a 13-15 mark, and Hankins was next at 11-5, marking his first winning season.
 Walt Ammons was the team's best hitter with a .369 mark and five home runs, Tom Gulley batted .349 with four homers, and three other batsmen surpassed the .300 mark.

 Hankins often pitched in pain due to periodic problems with his elbow.
 Still, his competitive attitude, obvious talent, and gritty determination launched him on a solid pro career.
 But when his contract was assigned to Class A Chattanooga of the eight-team Southern Association in 1924, Don was overmatched on the mound, including by many of his teammates.
-Chattanooga took sixth place with a 63-89 season, and Manager Les Nunamaker's staff was, led by George Cunningham, who was 17-13, Ted Wingfield, who went 11-6, and Duke Sedgwick at 10-14.
-Bothered by periodic elbow pain, he ended up with a 3-10 record.
-Hankins' three wins were hardly big news.
+Chattanooga took sixth place with a 63-89 season, and Manager Les Nunamaker's staff was led by George Cunningham, who was 17-13, Ted Wingfield, who went 11-6, and Duke Sedgwick at 10-14.
+Bothered by periodic elbow pain, Hankins ended up with a 3-10 record.
+His three wins were hardly big news.

 Still, the Brooksville hurler showed enough promise for Wichita of the Class A Western League to purchase his contract for 1925.
 But in late April, after two appearances totaling 2.1 innings, Hankins was traded to Reading, Pennsylvania, of the Double-A International League.
 The eight-team International would be Don's league for five of the next six seasons -- and Reading the town where he later met his future wife.
 In 1925 Hankins started strong for Reading, but when the season was over, his record was 10-13.
 He logged a 5.37 ERA, working 176 innings in 36 games.
 The Keystones, or Keys, fielded an improved ball club.
 In the end, Reading ranked fifth with a 78-90 record, 28 games behind the league-leading Baltimore Orioles.